-- Two of the following as tools of research: relevant foreign languages, quantitative methods, digital history, oral history, or a methodology approved by the graduate committee of the Department of History
+- One or two of the following, the number and type determined by the student's advisor: relevant foreign languages, quantitative methods, history and new media, oral history, or a methodology approved by the graduate committee of the Department of History

-- Comprehensive examinations in three fields: Comprehensive examinations are offered in areas such as ancient history, United States history, modern European history, British history, Latin American history, modern Asian history, Russian history, Middle Eastern history, and diplomatic history.
-One field must be a historical field outside the student's main area of concentration, a comparative or multidisciplinary field, or a field in another discipline.
+- One field must be a historical field outside the student's main area of concentration, a comparative or multidisciplinary field, or a field in another discipline.

 - Dissertation proposal and oral defense